If you are looking for fun activities to do on school holidays – well we have 100 of them!

 Here are some simple recipes for you to try:

-All kids love watching their favourite YouTubers (but I’ll never get the kids who watch people play computer games – gah!).
+All kids love watching their favorite YouTubers (but I’ll never get the kids who watch people play computer games – gah!).
 But actually getting the kids to start their own channel teaches them so much!

 Kids learn how much goes into writing the scene, setting up the camera and editing the footage.
 You never know – they might be the next Dude Perfect!